 We all need to re-center and refresh our minds every once in a while and there’s no better way to do this than by catching some waves and rays in the middle of a magical natural setting.
 The bluest waters of Formentera have a bewitching effect on every visitor and will make you experience a Caribbean Paradise in the heart of the Mediterranean.

 10. Pink Lake in Alicante

 One of the most unexpected Spanish landscapes – Alicante´s Pink Lake or Las Salinas de Torrevieja.
 The amazing color is generated by bacteria and algae.
-Although the exact hue of the lake highly depends on the season and the moment of the day – in real life it is not always as brightly pink as you might see across the social media.
-Moreover, while many claim you can swim in Alicante´s Pink Lake, during my visit in April there were a few people from government patrolling and asking you not to touch the water.
+Although the exact hue of the lake highly depends on the season and the moment of the day – in real life it is not always as brightly pink as you might see across social media.
+Moreover, while many claim you can swim in Alicante´s Pink Lake, during my visit in April there were a few people from the government patrolling and asking you not to touch the water.

 Due to its unique flora and fauna, Torrevieja Natural Park is visited by pink flamingos during the breeding season.

 11. Palm Grove in Elche

 The largest palm grove in Europe is located in the small Spanish town of Elche, Valencia Province.
 With 200 000 palms, El Palmeral has been a part of Elche´s unique urban landscape for over 1000 years.